ComepassDeveloper/ielts/ieltsGeneral/READING-A.md

 **Brown hares**

 The brown hare is well known for its ability to run fast, at speeds of up to 70 kph, largely due to the length of its legs as well as the unusual size of its heart.
-An increased amount of blood also gives it the necessary **37** <!-- 3 --> to continue running fast for some time.
-A running hare resembles the **38** <!-- 3 --> more closely than its relative, the rabbit.
+An increased amount of blood also gives it the necessary **37** <input class="text-3"> to continue running fast for some time.
+A running hare resembles the **38** <input class="text-3"> more closely than its relative, the rabbit.

 The hare has some other characteristics that help it to avoid capture.
-The first is its excellent all-round **39** <!-- 3 --> .This means that predators cannot easily creep up behind it.
-Another feature is its ability to position its massive **40** <!-- 3 --> separately, to sense the slightest indication of danger.
+The first is its excellent all-round **39** <input class="text-3"> .This means that predators cannot easily creep up behind it.
+Another feature is its ability to position its massive **40** <input class="text-3"> separately, to sense the slightest indication of danger.